Judy Carmichael: Recording

-In 1980, Carmichael made her recording debut on Progressive and has gone on to record 13 albums to date.
-Two have been for larger labels.
-The majority are released on her label, C&D Productions.
-Her debut album, Two Handed Stride was recorded with Basie sidemen Marshal Royal, Freddie Green, Red Callender, and Harold Jones, and was nominated for a Grammy Award.
-The compilation of this album and her second, Jazz Piano, were rereleased on a CD compilation on C&D Productions label.
-Her album Southern Swing (2008) was recorded live at the Wangaratta Festival of Jazz.[18]
-Her first all vocal CD I Love Being Here With You, released in 2013, was the first where she ceded piano duties to someone else, in this case Mike Renzi (formerly music director for Peggy Lee, Mel Tormé, Tony Bennett and Sesame Street).
-Carmichael followed with her first CD of originals (music Harry Allen, lyrics Judy Carmichael) Can You Love Once More?
-Judy & Harry play Carmichael & Allen.
+Carmichael made her recording debut on Progressive in 1980.
+She has recorded 13 albums, two for larger labels.
+The majority were released on her label, C&D Productions.
+Her debut album, Two Handed Stride, was recorded with Basie sidemen Marshal Royal, Freddie Green, Red Callender, and Harold Jones and was nominated for a Grammy Award.
+The tracks on this album and her second, Jazz Piano, were rereleased in a CD compilation on C&D Productions label.

+Her 2008 album Southern Swing was recorded live at the Wangaratta Festival of Jazz.
+On I Love Being Here With You, her first all-vocal CD, released in 2013, the piano parts were played by Mike Renzi (formerly music director for Peggy Lee, Mel Tormé, Tony Bennett and Sesame Street).
+Carmichael followed this with her first CD of originals, Can You Love Once More?
+Judy & Harry play Carmichael & Allen, (music Harry Allen, lyrics Judy Carmichael).